numpy/numpy.org/content/en/community.md

 Criteria for deciding if a post should be deleted from the moderation queue:
 - Replies to a post with generic language and a link not connected to NumPy.
-- Generic information not connected to arrays or NumPy
+- Generic information not connected to arrays or NumPy.

 ***